-At the conclusion of the Authority's Board of Director's adoption of resolutions confirming the 9% LIHTC ranking process, an applicant may apply to the Authority to reassess its decisions relating to the acceptance, scoring, or ranking of applications for each funding round.
+At the conclusion of the Authority's Board of Director's adoption of resolutions confirming the 9% LIHTC ranking process, an applicant may apply to the Authority to reassess its decisions relating to the acceptance, scoring, or ranking of the application in the funding round.
 The application for reassessment shall be submitted in a form acceptable to the Authority within ninety (90) days of the Authority's Board of Director's funding round approval.
 The reassessment shall be conducted by the Authority's senior staff members who were not directly involved in the evaluation of the application.
 An application for a reassessment must be accompanied by the applicable fee as noted in the LIHTC Guidelines.
 Decisions regarding reassessments will be considered final and will not be reconsidered.
-In the event that the application for reassessment is favorably evaluated the reassessment fee shall be fully refunded.
-At the discretion of the Authority's Board of Director's, reassessments may result in a forward commitment of 9% LIHTCs in accordance with the current QAP and the policy objectives and administrative requirements of the Authority.
+In the event that the application for reassessment results in a change of scoring and an allocation of 9% LIHTCs, the reassessments may result in a forward commitment of 9% LIHTCs in accordance with the current QAP and the policy objectives and Administrative Requirements of the Authority.
 A successful reassessment will not result in the cancellation of a previously approved reservation.